bowang-lab/BIONIC/README.md

 8. Into a reconstruction of the input networks.
 9. BIONIC minimizes the difference between the reconstructed network and the input networks (i.e. reconstruction error) and by doing so, improves the quality of the integrated feature set.

-BIONIC is implemented in Python 3.7 and uses PyTorch.
+BIONIC is implemented in [Python 3.7](https://www.python.org/downloads/) and uses [PyTorch](https://pytorch.org/).

 ### Installation
 NOTE: It is **highly** recommended to run BIONIC on an NVIDIA GPU.

-These installation instructions assume you have Anaconda installed on your machine.
+1. Download and install [Anaconda](https://www.anaconda.com/distribution/) for Python 3.x.

 1. Install CUDA Toolkit 10.0 from [here](https://developer.nvidia.com/cuda-10.0-download-archive).
 NOTE: The CUDA Toolkit version **must be 10.0**, 10.1+ will not work.
 2. Locate the CUDA Toolkit installation directory (it should be something similar to `/usr/local/cuda-10.0/bin`).
 Add this path to the `$PATH` variable by doing `export PATH=/usr/local/cuda-10.0/bin:$PATH`.